 On day 3 you can try to squeeze all the other attractions on the list.
 Visit Haus des meeres in the morning, continue with Karlskirche and spend your afternoon in Prater park, finishing your stay in Vienna with a dinner in Donauturm.
 If you are too tired for that, just go to a park and lay on the grass.
 This is also an option.

 Three days are enough to check these attractions.
 After this, you can leave the city and discover other beautiful places in Austria.
+And i recommend you start with Salzburg.
 If you have more time, find other things to do in Vienna.
 I would also add to the list the Museum of natural history, a stroll through the center, a cruise on the Danube, a tour with the tourist tram that surrounds the center and many other things.
 But for now, I’m satisfied with what I visited.

 Did you find this article useful?
 Please comment below to let us know and join us for more on Facebook and Pinterest!